council

 Municipal Charge explained

-• a calculated amount (Rate in the Dollar calculation), which is determined by the valuation of the property.
+All properties now have two components in the calculation of the rates.
+A flat charge component (Municipal Charge), together with a calculated amount (Rate in the Dollar calculation) being determined by the valuation of the property.

-The valuation component means the ratepayer is paying a component of rates proportionate to the value of the property, ie. the higher the value, the higher the rate.
+The Municipal Charge is the charged at same amount for all properties.
+The charge being equal for all properties means everyone shares some of the Council operating costs on an equal basis while the valuation component means the ratepayer is paying a component of rates proportionate to the value of the property, ie the higher the value, the higher the rate.

 Recent Municipal Charge amounts: